Harinishri005/19CS301-Module7/README.md

 # 19CS301-Module7
+Reg No: 212223090008
+Name: Harinishri S

 EX: 7.1 RECURSION
+### Aim:
-### Aim: To Write a Python Program to find the sum of all digits in a number using recursion
+To Write a Python Program to find the sum of all digits in a number using recursion
 ### Algorithm:
 STEP 1: Start.